 Factors Affecting EMR Rating Range

 Specific details about your claims history, such as the type and number of claims, have the biggest impact on your experience rating.
 However, other factors, like state laws and industry expectations, can change it, too.
-Below is a list of nine factors that most carriers consider when calculating your workers’ compensation premium.
+Below is a list of factors that most carriers consider when calculating your workers’ compensation premium.

 - Number of claims: Experience ratings rise above or fall below 1.0, depending on the number of claims you have.